SamP231004/Web-Development_Project-10_Mystery-Messages/README.md

 * **🔒 Secure User Authentication**: **NextAuth.js** and **bcryptjs** are used to keep your account safe.
 * **✅ Verified Email**: Get peace of mind with email verification powered by **Resend** and **react-email**.
+    * *Note*: Due to `Resend.com`'s current limitations for personal use, the verification code is delivered to my personal email address.
+This means the verification process itself cannot be fully demonstrated live.
 * **🤖 Gemini AI Integration**: Stumped for words?
 Integrated **Gemini AI** helps you generate mysterious and engaging message ideas.
 * **✍️ Send & Receive Anonymous Messages**: Connect with others without revealing your identity.
 * **📬 Personalized Message Inbox**: Easily view all the anonymous messages sent to your profile.